d-kulikov/preprocessing/README.md

 A simple and efficient function for transforming a column (which is a timeseries) of a numpy array into a separate array where each row is a sequence of lags for a particular observation.
 This type of transformation is required for preparation of timeseries for fitting an LSTM or CNN.

-## many_levels
-A function for transforming categorical variables with a huge number of levels (e.g. car model, city, zip ) into numeric ones.
-Based on odds ratio within each level.
-Applied to binary classification problems.
-Missing values are treated as a separate level.
-Adds columns (with suffix "_num") to an existing dataframe which are numeric representation of those categorical variables.